sbrisard/janus/docs/installation.rst

 For the moment, no precompiled binaries are available, and Janus must be compiled from sources, using ``setuptools``.

-The sources can be retrieved from
+The sources can be retrieved from Github, https://github.com/sbrisard/janus.git.

-.. todo:: Update when moved to Github

 Prerequisites
 =============